DJRamosA/AC-PLT/README.md

 The model has 3 main steps, data cleaning, word embedding, and classification.

-To run the algorithm with the provided example, just run all the codes without changing any path.
+To run the algorithm with the provided example, download all codes and required files (embedding), install the corresponding libraries, and run the code without any change.
+Otherwise, to apply the model to your own data, you just have to change the paths of the training and the data to codified, following the specifications of the CSV files (see below for more details).

 ## Requirements